-Officials: Trump knew Flynn misled WH weeks before ouster
+Trump slams intel officials, media over Flynn and Russia

 Flynn was interviewed by the FBI around the same time, according to a U.S. official who was briefed on the investigation.

-Before he resigned Monday night, Flynn told the investigative news nonprofit affiliated with the website The Daily Caller that he and Kislyak spoke only generally about the Russian diplomats expelled by President Barack Obama as part of the previous administration's response to Moscow's interference in the U.S. presidential election.

-"It wasn't about sanctions.
-It was about the 35 guys who were thrown out," Flynn said.
-"It was basically: 'Look, I know this happened.
-We'll review everything.'
-I never said anything such as, 'We're going to review sanctions,' or anything like that."

-Associated Press writers Jonathan Lemire, Eric Tucker, Ken Thomas, Jill Colvin, Erica Werner and Catherine Lucey contributed to this report.
+Associated Press writers Vivian Salama, Jonathan Lemire, Eric Tucker, Ken Thomas, Jill Colvin, Erica Werner and Catherine Lucey contributed to this report.

 Online: https://www.documentcloud.org/documents/3461508-Michael-Flynn-Resignation-Letter.html